-- "Failed to open NESikeys file 'SSSSSS'" indicating that keys file SSSSSS does not exist or cannot be accessed for other reasons. - "Product EFT213 not licensed to run on this platform" indicates that a valid key for the referenced product does not exist. - License keys may be invalid due to: - o License expiration - o Incorrect LPAR specified when requesting the License Key - o Incorrect S/N specified when requesting the License Key - o No Key in the keys file - o Old or corrupt key
+- "Failed to open NESikeys file 'SSSSSS" indicating that keys file SSSSSS does not exist or cannot be accessed for other reasons. - "Product EFT213 not licensed to run on this platform" indicates that a valid key for the referenced product does not exist. - License keys may be invalid due to: - License expiration - Incorrect LPAR specified when requesting the License Key - Incorrect S/N specified when requesting the License Key - No Key in the keys file - Old or corrupt key